SETTLEMENT AGREEMENTS (FORMERLY KNOWN AS COMPROMISE AGREEMENTS)

 SPECIALIST ADVICE IS A MUST BEFORE YOU SIGN ANYTHING

-If you have been made redundant and asked to sign a legal compromise agreement, then speaking with Seatons Solicitors Compromise Agreement specialist in employment law is a must.
+If you have been made redundant and asked to sign a legal Settlement Agreement (formerly known as a Compromise Agreement), then speaking with a specialist in employment law is a must.
 A professional can review your agreement and will speak with you about what you need to do and whether the agreement provides you everything that you are entitled.

-If the employer hasn’t initiated a compromise agreement, a solicitor will be able to advise if this is the most appropriate path to take.
+If the employer hasn’t initiated a Settlement Agreement (formerly known as a Compromise Agreement), a solicitor will be able to advise if this is the most appropriate path to take.
 A compromise agreement will often be the most suitable option as it is more straightforward than going to the tribunal, which in a legitimate redundancy or severance makes it a better choice.
 The agreement is a binding one, so if you do have any doubts, then make sure you speak with a solicitor and don’t feel pressured into signing the agreement before you’re ready.

-TALK TO SEATONS ABOUT YOUR LEGAL COMPROMISE AGREEMENT
+TALK TO SEATONS ABOUT YOUR LEGAL SETTLEMENT AGREEMENT

 It doesn’t matter what your field of work or what level you’re employed at – you have the right to a suitable severance or redundancy package.
 If you’re a high powered corporate whizz or your work in a small to medium business – we can support you to ensure that you receive what is rightfully yours.